lj3954/quickosdl/README.md

 paru -S quickosdl
 ```

+### Linux and macOS systems

+Binary releases can be found on the [releases page](https://github.com/lj3954/quickosdl/releases).
+To install, simply download the binary for your system and place it in a directory in your PATH.

+Only x86_64 Linux with glibc is currently supported.
+Linux systems with other libc implementations
+or architectures will need to build from source.

+### Windows

+Windows support is coming soon.
+Currently, due to a dependency which is currently being rewritten,
+a Windows build is not possible.

+### Building from source

+To build from source, you will need the Rust toolchain, including cargo, installed.

+The recommended way to install the Rust toolchain is to use [rustup](https://rustup.rs) provided by the Rust foundation.

+Thereafter, you can build the project using `cargo build --release`.
+This will produce a binary in the `target/release` directory.
+Alternatively, you can install the program directly using `cargo install --path .`.

 ## Usage

-Binary releases are available on the [releases page](https://github.com/lj3954/quickosdl/releases).

-Alternatively, you can build the project yourself by cloning the repository and running `cargo build --release`.

-Currently, only Linux and macOS are supported.
-Windows support is planned in the near future.
+Once the program is installed, you can run it in a terminal using `quickosdl`.
+Keybinds are shown within the interface.